-Ayshea was quoted in Look In during the 1970s as saying “I’m positive that the Americans will land on Mars in 1972”.
+Ayshea was quoted in the weekly column she wrote for Look-In during the 1970s as saying “I’m positive that the Americans will land on Mars in 1972”.
 Fortunately, she knew a lot more about pop music . . .

 Following an engagement to Roy Wood – who produced her single Farewell – she later married Steve Alder who was starring as Jesus Christ in the Andrew Lloyd Webber/Tim Rice musical Jesus Christ Superstar.

 After five years it was deemed that Lift Off had run its course and Muriel Young began to put together a successor show called 45 which was aimed at a slightly older audience.

 Ayshea once again got involved but by the time it had picked up national coverage, Radio Luxembourg‘s Kid Jensen had been installed as host.